 July 8, 2013.
-On today’s date a year ago, a new record was set for the youngest moon ever photographed, which no one will surpass.
+On today’s date a year ago, a new record was set for the youngest moon ever photographed (see photos on this page).
 Thierry Legault – shooting from in Elancourt, France (a suburb of Paris) – captured the July 2013 moon at the precise instant it was new, or most nearly between the Earth and sun for this lunar orbit.
-Legault’s image shows the thinnest of lunar crescents, in full daylight (naturally, since a new moon is always near the sun in the sky), at 0714 UTC on July 8, 2013.
-Legault says on his website:
+Legault’s image (below) shows the thinnest of lunar crescents, in full daylight (naturally, since a new moon is always near the sun in the sky), at 0714 UTC on July 8, 2013.
+Legault said on his website:

 It is the youngest possible crescent, the age of the moon at this instant being exactly zero.
 Celestial north is up in the image, as well as the sun.
 The irregularities and discontinuities are caused by the relief at the edge of the lunar disk (mountains, craters).

-When Legault captured this image, the sun and moon were separated only 4.4 degrees – about 9 solar diameters – on the sky’s dome.
+When Legault captured the image above, the sun and moon were separated only 4.4 degrees – about 9 solar diameters – on the sky’s dome.
 It is extremely difficult, and risky, to try to capture the moon at such a time.
 Not only is the sight of our companion world drowned in bright sunlight, but there is also a risk of unintentionally glimpsing the sun and thereby damaging one’s eyesight.

 That’s why Legault used a special photographic set-up to capture this youngest possible moon.
 He wrote on his website.

 In order to reduce the glare, the images have been taken in close infrared and a pierced screen, placed just in front of the telescope, prevents the sunlight from entering directly in the telescope.